qgis/QGIS-Documentation/source/docs/training_manual/processing/modeler_twi.rst

 .. note:: In this lesson we will use the graphical modeler, a powerful component that we can use to define a workflow and run a chain of algorithms.

-A normal session with the processign tools includes more than running a single algorithm.
+A normal session with the processing tools includes more than running a single algorithm.
 Usually several of them are run to obtain a result, and the outputs of some of those algorithms are used as input for some of the other ones.

 Using the graphical modeler, that workflow can be put into a model, which will run all the necessary algorithms in a single run, thus simplifying the whole process and automating it.